iasonsky/EfficientEquivariantTransferLearning/Blogpost.md

 M(x) = M(g(x))
 ```

-There are however many problems where equivariance to transformations other than translation is desired.
+There are, however, many problems where equivariance to transformations other than translation is desired.
 Some examples include medical
-image segmentation (Bekkers et al. (2018), Lafarge et al. (2021)), protein folding (Tunyasuvunakool et al., 2021), molecule modelling (Hoogeboom et al. (2022)) or modelling a wide range of physical phenomenon (Villar et al. (2021)).
+image segmentation (Bekkers et al. (2018), Lafarge et al. (2021)), protein folding (Tunyasuvunakool et al., 2021), molecule modeling (Hoogeboom et al. (2022)), or modeling a wide range of physical phenomena (Villar et al. (2021)).
 A lack of equivariance in these domains would mean that even
 if we know that the model works correctly for all the examples in our test set, it may fail at a slightly modified (for example
 rotated) version of the same inputs.

-Equivariance can in theory be learnt by any model by applying adequate data augmentation during training, simply by
+Equivariance can, in theory, be learned by any model by applying adequate data augmentation during training, simply by
 providing a wide range of transformed versions of the data set, and expecting a similarly transformed output.
-This
+This,
-however makes training significantly slower for large data sets, and was shown to still not achieve robust
+however, makes training significantly slower for large data sets, and was shown to still not achieve robust
 equivariance (Moskalev et al. (2023)).
 This is why specialized architectures like Group Equivariant Convolutional
 Networks (Cohen et al. (2016)) have been proposed that generalize equivariance to a much wider range of discrete transformations, referred to
 as groups based on their mathematical description, and these have been shown to perform well in many tasks.

-At the same time, very large foundation models have been trained in self-supervised manner on previously unseen data
+At the same time, very large foundation models have been trained in a self-supervised manner on previously unseen data
 sizes, like [CLIP](https://openai.com/index/clip/) (Radford et al. (2021)), [GPT-4](https://chatgpt.com/?oai-dm=1) (OpenAI (2023)) or [Llama](https://llama.meta.com/) (Touvron et al. (2023)).
-These models achieve state of the art performance on a multitude of
+These models achieve state-of-the-art performance on a multitude of
 downstream tasks, sometimes surpassing specialized solutions in a zero-shot manner, without dedicated training on that
 particular task (Bommasani et al. (2021)).
 These models are typically not trained in an equivariant manner, which has led to
 an interest in transfer learning methods that can equip these models with equivariant properties.